 - The National Highway Traffic Safety Administration (NHTSA) estimates that drowsy driving leads to 100,000 police-reported crashes each year, resulting in 1,550 deaths, 71,000 injuries and a $12.5 billion cost to the economy.

-- According to drowsydriving.org, people with children are more likely to drive while drowsy than people without children (59% vs. 45%).
+- People with children are more likely to drive while drowsy than people without children (59% vs. 45%).

-- Take a break every 100 miles or two hours.
+- Take a break.
+Get out and stretch, use the restroom or get a snack every 100 miles or 2 hours.